 You can also overload an existing configuration by adding files into

 /data/rutorrent/plugins-conf.
 You can find an example below to active debug and increase the interval of Autotools plugin.

-The image also include a pretty straight forward way to manage the htaccess authentication, more information into the official documentation.
+The image also includes a pretty straightforward way to manage the htaccess authentication, more information in the official documentation.

-I didn't want to keep a deprecetad image and I've been seduced by this one and all its customization like the themes or plugins importer/overloader.
+I didn't want to keep using a deprecetad image and I've been seduced by this one and all its possible customizations like the themes or plugins importer/overloader.

 I hope it helped!
 Stay tuned!